killdash9/MacClam/README.md

 By default, the installation directory is `~/MacClam`.
 This directory contains all the source, binaries, log files, and quarantine folder.
 The only artifact of the installation outside this directory is the crontab.
-MacClam can be totally uninstalled up by running `./MacClam.sh uninstall`.
+MacClam can be totally uninstalled by running `./MacClam.sh uninstall`.

 ## Usage ##